 The beautiful Deer Lakes Park near Russellton, Allegheny County, was the scene of the1993 reunion.
 Some complained about the distance of the shelter from the parking area and other inconveniences, so it was moved back to Bairdford.
 In 1996 and ‘97 the picnic was held at Connoquenessing Boro Park, Butler County.
 By now the understanding was that whomever chaired the committee could hold the picnic wherever they wanted, but most of the picnics have been at Bairdford Park, probably because of its proximity to the original Gray homestead.

 In 1998 the pre-reunion committee meeting took the form of what was called “The Senior Gray Gathering of the Cousins.”
 The meeting was recorded and tapes were sent to each family.
-[For a transcript go to the article with the same name.]
+[For a transcript, click on the link above.]
 The reunion itself, the 44th annual, was held August 2nd at the Bairdford Park with 66 in attendance.
 The water service had been shut off so some of the committee had to return home to get enough liquid to make punch and coffee.
 But the children discovered water in the restrooms and filled balloons for throwing.
 The warm afternoon was capped off with a delicious potluck supper, games for the kids, and softball for the young adults.

 The following year, Bob and Bonnie Gray were gracious in having everyone at their farm near Renfrew, Butler County.
 The clan enjoyed the horses, pony rides, and a petting zoo, but the weather was unseasonably cold that year, and the committee had to scramble to get enough coats and jackets for everyone to wear.